demisjohn/ASML_JobCreator/README.md

 # Installation

-You must have a Python interpreter installed in order to use this module.
+- You must have a Python interpreter installed in order to use this module.
 It is designed for use with Python 3.x, although 2.x may work (untested).

-Common easy-to-install Scientific Python IDE's include [Anaconda Python](https://www.anaconda.com) > Spyder, or Jupyter Notebooks, or the command-line Python interpreter that is built-in to many modern operating sytems.
+   - Common easy-to-install Scientific Python IDE's include [Anaconda Python](https://www.anaconda.com) > Spyder, or Jupyter Notebooks, or the command-line Python interpreter that is built-in to many modern operating sytems.

+- **Download the latest _ASML_JobCreator_ package** at [GitHub > ASML_JobCreator > Releases](https://github.com/demisjohn/ASML_JobCreator/releases)
-Download the latest ASML_JobCreator package from [GitHub/ASML_JobCreator/Releases](https://github.com/demisjohn/ASML_JobCreator/releases), and extract into a directory of your choice.
+   - Extract the ZIP into a directory of your choice, and open/run an Example file with the Python IDE

 # Usage

 Example usage, to export a text file for import into ASML PAS stepper system via `pas_recipe_import`.

-Edit the *Example* file to your needs and execute the script with your Python interpreter.
+Edit the appropriate *Example* file to your needs and execute the script with your Python interpreter.

 The text file produced can be copied to your ASML PAS system.
 On the system, execute the converter `pas_recipe_import` (with appropriate arguments) to generate the binary file that can be loaded into the PAS "*Job Definition*" GUI for further editing or the "*Task Streaming Queue*" for usage.